OpenTidalFarm/OpenTidalFarm/docs/installation.rst

     python -c "import opentidalfarm"

 If no errors occur, your installation was succesfull.

 Dependencies
 ------------

-OpenTidalFarm depends on following packages:
+OpenTidalFarm 1.5 depends on following packages:

-- `FEniCS`_ (Follow the Ubuntu PPA installation)
+- `FEniCS 1.5`_ (Follow the Ubuntu PPA installation)
-- `dolfin-adjoint`_ (Follow the Ubuntu PPA installation)
+- `dolfin-adjoint 1.5`_ (Follow the Ubuntu PPA installation)
 - `SciPy >=0.11`_ - e.g. with:

    ``pip install scipy``